jkuemerle/RSA-2020-CTF/README.md

 To prepare in advance, clone the this repository and the below repositories.
 If you will be working using local Docker you can build both the CTFd Docker Compose definition and the OWASP Juice Shop Docker image.

 For the report building any basic reporting tool will work.
-The workshop will use the [Elasticsearch, Logstash, Kibana (ELK) Docker Image](https://github.com/spujadas/elk-docker)
+The workshop will use a custom version of the [Elasticsearch, Logstash, Kibana (ELK) Docker Image](https://github.com/jkuemerle/elk-docker)

 ## Repositories ##